 Hubby has oily skin and, being bald, he has no hair that absorbs at least some of the oil on his scalp.
 I bought several used beach towels at the Thrift Store and made them into pillow cases that I put over the pillow to protect it before slipping on the pretty top pillow case.

 During night time potty training, I came up with an idea to avoid middle of the night sheet changing by "doubling up".
 I made up the mattress like this: plastic fitted sheet, regular cotton sheet, plastic fitted sheet, cotton sheet.

 My most favorite way of keeping warm is to use flannel sheets on the bed.
 Apparently it's a good idea because my two dogs love it, too.
-I also purchased a electric heater that rolls easily from room to room, great money saver.

 Try this way of folding a queen size top sheet so that it can be laid by the top of the bed and unfolded to end up exactly where it should be on the bed.